MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental

 where $d_v$ is the dimensionality of the value vectors, while the mathematical formulations are similar, iTransformer emphasizes variable relationships over time steps, enhancing its capability to model complex multivariate dependencies.

-Fig.\ref{fig6} illustrates the distinct implementations of Transformer and iTransformer.
+Fig.\ref{fig4} illustrates the distinct implementations of Transformer, iTransformer, and MMformer.
 Traditional Transformers aggregate multiple variables from a single time step into one token, capturing temporal dependencies but potentially hiding variable interactions.
 In contrast, iTransformer embeds each variable's entire MTS into separate tokens, allowing the attention mechanism to effectively capture inter-variable correlations.
-This approach facilitates non-linear representations through feed-forward networks, enhancing variable-centric learning and mitigating limitations associated with mixed time tags and limited receptive fields.

-Fig.\ref{fig7} and \ref{fig8} highlight that in contrast to Transformer and iTransformer, the MMformer structure assigns independent tokens to each variable and incorporates the Adaptive Transferable Multi-Head Attention (ATMA) mechanism.
-ATMA integrates meta-learning to enhance multimodal data integration, capturing complex inter-variable relationships through multi-head attention.
-This design improves MMformer's ability to process MTS, maintaining robustness on small datasets or those with outliers, and only requires minimal parameter tuning.
+This approach facilitates non-linear representations through FFN, enhancing variable-centric learning and mitigating limitations associated with mixed time tags and limited receptive fields.
+However, the MMformer structure assigns independent tokens to each variable, which uses MLPs for embedding to capture the nonlinear characteristics of the data and incorporates the ATMA mechanism.
+The design improves MMformer's ability to process complex multi-regional MTS, maintaining robustness on small datasets or those with outliers, and only requires minimal parameter tuning.